carmenbianca/report-liferay/report.md

 - The conclusion of the research.
 - The contents of the research's interviews.

 The requirements were drafted in collaboration with Matija Šuklje.
-It was Matija's opinion that FOSSology would probably produce better assessments than ClearlyDefined that are more in line with Legal's processes.
-Though I agreed with that opinion, I nonetheless stuck to the outcome of the research for two
+During the drafting of the requirements, two approaches were considered following the research conclusion.
+One approach used FOSSology to produce better assessments that would be more in line with the existing processes of Legal.
+The other approach used ClearlyDefined to handle the assessments.

-reasons:
+Of the two approaches, ClearlyDefined was chosen for two reasons:

 - Because Liferay's FOSSology instance is not of production quality, it would be much more difficult to integrate a solution based on FOSSology.